dme65/pySOT/docs/surrogate_optimization.rst

    Common choices are RBFs, Kriging, MARS, etc.
 3. **Experimental design:** Generates an initial set of points for building the initial surrogate model
-4. **Adaptive sampling:** Method for choosing evaluations after the experimental design has been evaluated.
+4. **Strategy:** Method for choosing evaluations after the experimental design has been evaluated.

 The surrogate model (or response surfaces) is used to approximate an underlying function that has been evaluated for a set of points.
 During the optimization